 Visit the Amasra Museum

+The Amasra Museum covers five eras of history — the Hellenistic, Roman, Byzantine, Genoese, and Ottoman periods — and is a must-visit stop for getting acquainted with the history of this region.
 For such a small museum, we were impressed at how well-curated it was!
-The Amasra Museum covers five eras of history — the Hellenistic, Roman, Byzantine, Genoese, and Ottoman periods — and is a must-visit stop for getting acquainted with the history of this region.
-The exhibits are well-done, with interactive displays, archaeological artifacts, ethnographic items, and even two rooms full of historical sculptures and busts.

-Take a Boat Tour
+Take a Boat Tour Around Amasra’s Peninsula

 Cross Kemere Bridge

-🏖️ Büyük Liman Beach — Carved into the eastern side of the city, this beach has everything you need, including umbrellas, sunbeds, shower and dressing rooms, and toilets (for a fee).
+🏖️ Büyük Liman Beach: Carved into the eastern side of the city, this beach has everything you need, including umbrellas, sunbeds, shower and dressing rooms, and toilets (for a fee).
 However, thanks to its location, it can get very popular during the summer, so be sure to come early.

 Other Tourist Attractions in Amasra

-⛰️ Kuşkayası Monument — Located just outside of the city, this is a beautiful monument carved into the side of a cliff.
+⛰️ Kuşkayası Monument: Located just outside of the city, this is a beautiful monument carved into the side of a cliff.
 It was used as a traditional road marker during the first century AD and dedicated to Emperor Claudius.

-⛰️ Güzelcehisar Cliffs — One of the most unique natural wonders in Turkey is located just a 40-minute drive from Amasra!
+⛰️ Güzelcehisar Cliffs: One of the most unique natural wonders in Turkey is located just a 40-minute drive from Amasra!
 Güzelcehisar are lava columns that were formed 80 million years ago as a result of the cooling and crystallization of lava flowing from volcanoes.
 There are facilities for tourists, including wooden walkways, observation terraces, and small hiking trails.

 Where To Stay in Amasra